MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-06-08-mobile-foundation-dashdb-connectivity-issue.md

 ### If you have created Mobile Foundation instance on Bluemix using IBM-provided scripts

-If you have deployed Mobile Foundation on Bluemix using IBM-provided scripts that come with your on-Prem License entitlement, you have to apply the latest Mobile Foundation iFix.
+If you have deployed Mobile Foundation on IBM Cloud using IBM-provided scripts that come with your on-Prem License entitlement, you have to apply the latest Mobile Foundation iFix.
 You can download the latest  from  [Fix Central](https://www-945.ibm.com/support/fixcentral)

 >**Note:** Downloading the iFix requires entitlement.